 School of Divinity

 In fall 2020, Drs.
 Bradley Burroughs and Elizabeth Whiting Pierce mentored first-year students taking Art of Ministry I, a course on vocational discernment.
 Dr. John Senior, who coordinates the Art of Ministry Program, assessed students’ growth in empathy, discernment, and self-awareness.
 In spring 2021, Drs.
-Burrough and Pierce facilitated the Wake Divinity Dialogue Series, which invited 25-30 students to hone practical ministry skills in the context of small peer-mentorship groups.
+Burroughs and Pierce facilitated the Wake Divinity Dialogue Series, which invited students to hone practical ministry skills in the context of small peer-mentorship groups.
 Additionally, three Divinity School faculty offered courses developed through the Program’s course development workshop in July 2020.
-This year’s dialogues will focus on the virtues needed to pursue justice.
+In 2021, dialogues focused on the virtues needed to pursue justice.
 And Dr. Burroughs has also taught a course entitled “Christianity, Character and Public Life” that focuses upon the way in which Christianity has understood the critical connection between human character and public issues.

 School of Medicine

 After participating in the Program’s summer course development workshop, Dr. Marcia Wofford designed a new certificate program on creativity in Medicine, LAUNCH.
 It aims to equip young doctors with “an enhanced understanding of humanism in medicine” and the ability to express medical humanism through art.
 The Program is also working with the School of Medicine to explore other ways to integrate character throughout medical education and training.